Keeping Your Motor Clean

 Remove Protective Plastic

 Now that you're finished cleaning, drying, and buffing, you will want to make sure you remove the plastic saran wrap or plastic wrap you used to protect your electrical components.
-If you forget, the heat from your engine will melt it on, which is definitely something you don't want to have happen.
+If you forget, the heat from your engine will melt it on, which is definitely something you don't want to have happened.